LaWebcapsule/orbits/pages/executor.md

 ```

-Sometimes, an executor needs some installation before being able to be called.
+Sometimes, an Executor needs some installation before being able to be called.
 This installation can include building a docker image, deploying a cdk...
-As a consequence an executor has an install method which return an action.
+As a consequence, an Executor has an install method which return an Action.

 ```typescript
 const dockerExecutor = new DockerExecutor({